zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Activates a plugin.

-   :p: The plugin to activate.
+   :param p: The plugin to activate.

-   :priority: The higher the priority, the earlier this plugin will be checked
+   :param priority: The higher the priority, the earlier this plugin will be checked
              whether it supports an operation, relative to other plugins.

 .. zeek:id:: NetControl::add_rule